Attacks With No Pain or Quicker Resolution: How Migraine Patterns Are Changing With the CGRPs

 Previously, for me, it might’ve taken between 4 hours to perhaps 3 days for a migraine attack to resolve.
 Now, the attacks seem to respond much faster – sometimes as quickly as an hour.
 And, the pain is stopping in its tracks with the introduction of far less medication.

-I used to start with one of the triptans as a first line of defense and then when that didn’t work, I would try the next medication in my arsenal.
+I used to start with one of the triptans as the first line of defense, and then when that didn't work, I would try the next medication in my arsenal.
 I would repeat this process on and on until I would be drowsy with side effects, hopefully sleeping off the pain.

 For someone who has been battling stubborn migraine attacks for years, this experience is nothing short of incredible and bizarre.
 To be able to continue on with my day and be functional within the same day that a migraine starts, is not something I’ve experienced before.